A Guide to the Change Management IT Process

 Business AlignmentChanges are directly linked to business goals and priorities.Changes are often disconnected from strategic objectives.

-Let’s walk through the five core stages that make this happen.
+Below are the five core stages that define this process.

 Stage 1: Change Submission

-This simple flow shows how a request moves from submission and analysis toward that all-important approval gate.
+The following diagram illustrates how a request moves from the initial submission through analysis and toward the approval phase.

 Image